 Exercise 6 2 marks Create a form in an Access database

-Exercise 7 2 marks Create a report in an Access database
+Create a report in an Access database

 Details on the assignments will be available in OWL.
 All assignments will be handed in through OWL and all marks will be returned in OWL.